Medieval Serfdom of Roman origin

 Another side effect was that the cultivation on these previous peat lands became more and more difficult and Holland was forced to import grain from Prussia and the Baltic countries.

 Reclamation on sandy soils

 A separate reclamation takes place on the sandy soils.
 Here we see deforestation followed by improving the soils with manure.
 These fields are called in the east of the Low Countries ‘essen’ and in the south ‘akkers’.

 They mostly start off as square fields but because of inheritance division they end up as oblong lots.
-As land reclamation continues from here these lots become longer and longer and in the end we see the farms being moved along, leaving the old center of the settlement empty – often with the ruins of the old church.
+As land reclamation continues from here these lots become longer and longer and in the end, we see the farms being moved along, leaving the old centre of the settlement empty – often with the ruins of the old church.

 Over the centuries the added manure often with sods are creating elevated fields that are sticking out in the landscape, especially in a rather flat country such as the Netherlands.

 From farms to villages